vippsas/vipps-ecom-api/vipps-ecom-api.md

 Content-Type: application/json
 ```

+Please refer to the
+[API specification](https://vippsas.github.io/vipps-ecom-api/) for all the details.

 **Please note:** The Merchant Serial Number (MSN) is a unique id for the sale
 unit.
 This is a required parameter if you are a Vipps partner making API requests
 on behalf of a merchant.
 The partner must use the _merchant's_ MSN, not the